 35) Don’t let failure get you down.
 Look for the learning opportunity in every bad situation.

-36) If you don’t have passion for what you’re doing, do something else instead.
+36) If you don’t have a serious passion for what you’re doing, do something else instead.
 Life’s too short to work “just for the money.”

 37) When a door closes, leave it closed.
 There’s always an open window just around the corner.

 38) “I can’t” becomes a self-fulfilling prophecy.
 In truth, you’ll never know until you try.

 39) Listen to all advice and criticism that comes your way, but know when to ignore it completely.